 Grants are money provided by the federal or state government entities that do not require any repayment.
 To apply for grants, you must complete the FAFSA.
 Here are the grants offered at PIMS:.

 - Federal Pell Grants: The Pell Grant is a need-based grant thats eligibility is determined by the FAFSA and ultimately by the student’s expected family contribution (EFC), PIMS’ cost of attendance, and the student’s enrollment status.
 Students who have earned a bachelor degree are not eligible.

 - Federal Supplemental Educational Opportunity Grants (FSEOG): FSEOG is a grant for undergraduate students with exceptional financial need.
 The grant is awarded on a first come, first serve basis.
 Students apply by submitting a FAFSA.

 - PHEAA Grant: This state funded program allows eligible Pennsylvania residents to obtain financial assistance.
 Awards are based on financial need.
 Students must be enrolled at least half-time and students who have earned a bachelor degree are ineligible to receive this grant.
 The FAFSA serves as the PHEAA application with the exception of the summer term where students must apply directly on the PHEAA site.

-Scholarships are money provided by PIMS or outside organizations that does not need to be repaid.
+Scholarships are money provided outside organizations that do not need to be repaid.
 They are typically based on academic achievement.

 SCHOLARSHIP POINTS: https://www.scholarshippoints.com/